MKTX Long Put Strategy

 What is a long put on MKTX?

 A long put on MKTX is the long put strategy applied to MKTX (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With MKTX stock trading near $139.44, the strikes shown on this page are snapped to the nearest listed MKTX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MKTX stock at $162.63 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed MKTX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are MKTX long put max profit and max loss calculated?